Prepare for an emergency

 Lincolnshire, like all counties, is susceptible to various risks and these can be crucial when making preparations.
 The Lincolnshire’s community risk register rates the risks most likely to occur due lifestyles, culture, and geography.

 It is important to consider the risks within the register, and how they would impact the critical functions of your organisation.
-It is then possible to prioritise your critical functions based on likelihood, severity, and timeframes for recovery.
+It is then possible to prioritise your priority activities based on likelihood, severity, and timeframes for recovery.

 4) Reduce your risk